joshuacassidy/search_engine_group/README.md

 In this project we have a search engine that uses Lucene.
 ## Building and Executing

+Before building and executing, be sure to download the datasets here: https://drive.google.com/file/d/17KpMCaE34eLvdiTINqj1lmxSBSu8BtDP/view and extract it.
+Put the "fbis", "ft", "fr94", and "latimes" folders inside the datasets folder in the search_engine_group_project folder.

 You can compile and run (for the best results) the java code from the 'search_engine_group_project' folder using the command:
 ```sh
 mvn package && java -jar target/search_engine_group_project-1.0-SNAPSHOT.jar -use_word_frequencies -create_index